Single Room Furnished: Plot

-While discussing Mae, Pop mentions another couple who live in the building, Flo and Charley, who were involved with Mae at one point.
-The film then flashes back and shows the beginning of this couple's relationship.
-It is shown that Charley was friends with Mae, and she comes to his apartment one morning telling him that she is pregnant.
-Mae reveals to Charley that she plans on putting the baby up for adoption once it's born.
-Charley, feeling sorry for Mae, asks her to marry him.
-A few days later, Flo meets Charley in a bar where he explains this situation to her.
-Eventually, Charley realizes that he loves Flo and that he can't marry Mae just because he feels sorry for her.
-He then asks Flo to marry him.
-As Pop finishes narrating the story to Maria, Flo comes into the kitchen and is shown to be pregnant herself with Charley's baby.
-Maria and Flo begin talking about what became of Mae.
-Flo explains that while she and Charley got married, Mae had her baby and put it up for adoption like she said she would.
+While discussing Mae, Pop mentions another couple who live in the building, Flo and Charley.
+Charley was friends with Mae, who visited him one morning to announce that she was pregnant.
+Mae planned on putting the baby up for adoption once it was born.
+Charley, feeling sorry for Mae, asked her to marry him.
+Days later, Flo met Charley in a bar.
+Eventually, Charley realized that he loved Flo and that he could not marry Mae just because he felt sorry for her.
+He then asked Flo to marry him.
+As Pop finishes narrating the story to Maria, Flo comes into the kitchen; she is pregnant with Charley's baby.
+Flo explains that while she and Charley got married, Mae had her baby and put it up for adoption.
 Flo also elucidates that Mae, like she had done before, changed her name, this time to Eileen.
 Maria then realizes that her friend Eileen is the subject of the stories she has been told.